 So, here’s some great news.
-If you’re new to the Disney+ service, you can access this 7-day free trial and watch Star Wars: The Rise of Skywalker for free.
-There is so much Star Wars content on the streaming TV service we doubt you could get through it all in your free trial period, but if The Force is with you, you could give it a shot.
+If you’re new to the Disney+ service, you can watch Star Wars: The Rise of Skywalker.
+There is so much Star Wars content on the streaming TV service we doubt you could get through it all, but if The Force is with you, you could give it a shot.

 New content is always being added to the service, including planned Star Wars series based on the characters Cassian Andor and Obi-Wan Kenobi.

 You’ll be able to watch exciting boxing events within minutes on streaming site DAZN.

 The Melbourne Storm take on the Penrith Panthers in the 2020 NRL Grand Final.
 Here’s how you can watch overseas.

 Famous clubs Richmond and Geelong clash in the 2020 AFL Grand Final.
 This is how you can watch overseas.

 Rejoice binge-watchers!
 Prime Video is pumping out some top-shelf original television shows so we’ve listed the best of the best here.

 Borat is getting a sequel.
 Very nice!